Elementary Handbook

 Mr. Jeremy Bogdanski

-Director of School Police
+Director of School Police and Security

 Enrollment in the District

 School age students, those 5 on or before September 1st of the school year, will be enrolled in the district when the parent/ guardian has submitted proof of the student’s age, residence, immunizations, and completed a Parent Registration Statement.
-Students may be enrolled the following school day but no later than five school days, after submitting all required paperwork (Policy 200).
+Students may be enrolled the following school day, but no later than five school days, after submitting all required paperwork (policy 200).
 Only district residents are permitted to enroll in the district and the office must be notified of all changes of address.

 Financial Operations